david-salac/Portable-spreadsheet-generator/README.md

-if you wish to include some user-defined languages or the language called 'native' (which is already in the system), you also need to pass the argument `rows_columns` (that is a dictionary with keys as languages and values as lists with column names in a given language).
+if you wish to include some user-defined languages or the language called 'native' (which is already in the system), you also need to pass the argument `rows_columns` (that is a dictionary with keys as languages and values as lists with column names in a given non-system language).

-If you choose to add a 'native' language, you can use a shorter version:
+For example, if you choose to add _'native'_ language (already available in grammars), you can use a shorter version:
 ```
 sheet = ps.Spreadsheet.create_new_sheet(
     number_of_rows, number_of_columns,